The Best Cloud Manufacturing Software

 - Sales Order Management: Convert sales orders into work orders.
 Create and send invoices.

-- Manufacturing Inventory Control: Track quantities, prices, variations, and location of raw materials and finished products.
-Automate purchase orders for low stock items.
+- Manufacturing Inventory Control: Track quantities, prices, variations, and locations of raw materials and finished products.
+Automate purchase orders for low-stock items.

 - Bill of Material (BOM): A list of raw materials and assemblies used in the production process.